 A merger or other restructuring, or a tender or exchange offer, proposed or pending at the time a Portfolio invests in these securities may not be completed on the terms or within the time frame contemplated, resulting in losses to the Portfolio.
 Distressed Debt securities typically are unrated, lower-rated, in default or close to default.
 Also, Distressed Debt generally is more likely to become worth less than the securities of more financially stable companies.
 An issuer of debt securities may be unable to make interest payments and repay principal when due.
 Changes in an issuer's financial strength or in a security's credit rating may affect a security's value and, thus, impact Portfolio performance.
 These debt securities are subject to interest rate, credit and prepayment risk.
-An increase in interest rates will reduce the resale value of debt securities and changes in the financial condition or credit rating of an issue may affect the value of its debt securities.
+An increase in interest rates will reduce the resale value of debt securities.
 Issuers may prepay their obligations on fixed rate debt securities when interest rates decline, which can shorten a security's maturity and reduce a Portfolio's return.